-Rileigh: Which I'm very sad about because I'm seeing Olivia Rodrigo in July, and Chappell Roan is no longer opening for her.
-Which is very sad.
-Um... but yeah, she was opening for Olivia Rodrigo.
-I actually-I might be wrong on this, and I'm sure someone will tell me if I'm wrong.
+Rileigh: Which is very sad.
+But yeah, she was opening for Olivia Rodrigo.
+I actually- I...
+I might be wrong on this, and I'm sure someone will tell me if I'm wrong.

 I knew who Chappell Roan was a while ago, 'cause I had a friend who introduced me to her about this time last year.
 And she was popular, but nowhere near as popular as she is now, and I really feel like it was TikTok that exploded her popularity.

-I really feel like it was TikTok sounds of, like, short snippets of her songs, of her shows, of her costumes, that by the time she was opening for Olivia Rodrigo there were a lot of people going to see the show that were like, "I'm here also for Chappell Roan."
+I really feel like it was TikTok sounds of like short snippets of her songs, of her shows, of her costumes, that by the time she was opening for

+Olivia Rodrigo there were a lot of people going to see the show that were like, "I'm here also for Chappell Roan."

-Sydnee: Uh, I-I mean, for me, I definitely heard of her from TikTok.
-Like, that was definitely... which, I don't know.
-Like, was it just the-she benefited from the fact that the algorithm goes like, "You seem gay.
+Sydnee: I mean, for me, I definitely heard of her from TikTok.

+Sydnee: Like, that was definitely...
+Which, I don't know, like was it just the- she benefited from the fact that the algorithm goes like, "You seem gay.
 Here."